• Email

 You may need to carefully rotate the fabric and template before cutting the second side.

-Tip: If you’re using a cardboard template, draw a line on the fabric then use the rotary ruler and cutter to cut the fabric.
+Tip: If you’re using a cardboard template, draw lines on the fabric then use either scissors or a rotary cutter quilting ruler to cut the fabric.

 Invert template to cut another triangle